polyphene/fvm-rs-sdk/README.md

 #### Integration test framework

 Create a new test in the `fvm_integration_tests` crate and use the path of the compiled wasm file to retrieve its binary content.
 You will then be able to interact with it.
-Example of such tests can be found in `<ref-fvm-repository>/testing/integation/tests`.
+An example of such tests can be found in `<ref-fvm-repository>/testing/integation/tests`.

 #### Lotus local network